YizYah/ts-packrat/README.md

 Your package is set up to work well for npm, with a reasonable configuration.

 * ts is set up
+* menu-driven selection and updates of what type interfaces, constants and functions you want to expose.
+* option for groupings of constants and/or functions
 * Testing set up with ava, with default very high level testing in place already
 * linting with eslint

 And, we can handle the upgrades for all the packages that you don't add yourself.
 This package uses [ns-flip](https://www.npmjs.com/package/ns-flip).
 So, you can regenerate your code without losing your changes whenever `packrat` updates!